 How to Respond to Google Reviews and Conquer SEO

 Business owners have access to many digital tools to engage and interact with their customers.
-They have websites that are easy for customers to navigate, social media platforms to share company news or new articles, Google My Business accounts with updated business information and much more!
+They have websites that are easy for customers to navigate, social media platforms to share company news or new articles, Google Business Profile accounts with updated business information and much more!
 With so many digital platforms out there, one commonly overlooked component that holds incredible SEO value is online reviews.

 Why Search Engine Optimization (SEO) Is Important

 Before we dive into online reviews and how they can boost your SEO value, let’s talk about the benefits of SEO.
 Optimizing your website for search is not a quick and easy process, but with ongoing efforts, it can have a significant impact on the value of your website and the amount of purchases and leads you earn.